 Lots of funky, original, heavy, large, previously unreleased, creative/progressive, exotic, energized, melodic, driving New Jazz Music being added to the Jazz 88 music library this week and we'll be debuting it all on The New Jazz Thing with Vince Outlaw, 6-8 PM PT, Monday, March 25, 2013.
 And there's even what's being dubbed the first Jazz cover of a Justin Bieber tune!
 Here's a bit from the new Jacky Terrasson disc "Gouache"...the full list is after the split...

-The Sunday Night Jazz Jam is officially back and in a new home!
-Beginning this Sunday, September 21st, The Jazz Jam will take place at Proud Mary’s, 5500 Kearny Mesa Road (Ramada Inn, west side of 163) from 6-9PM.
+The Sunday Night Jazz Jam is officially back on track!
+Join us at Proud Mary’s, 5500 Kearny Mesa Road (Ramada Inn, west side of 163) from 6-9pm.
 It's an all-ages good time with host and drummer, Jeff Dalrymple.
-The fellas are Mark Augustin, Bruce Cameron, and Tommy Gannon.
+The Jazz Jam Core are Mark Augustin, Kirk Hoffman and Tommy Gannon.
 They can play anything you throw their way...it's a Jazz Jam!
-By the way...it's FREE!
+Also FYI it's free.
 We'll see you there!

 On The New Jazz Thing for Monday, March 18, 2013...

 $100K Jazz Relay Spring Member Drive - Make A Donation TODAY!
 Take The Baton In A NEW Direction during The New Jazz Thing TONIGHT 6-8 PM PT..and TODAY you get entered into the drawing for an iPAD MINI!